mtimoxenko/mtimoxenko/README.md

-## About Me 🙋‍♂️
+## About Me 👨‍💻

-Exploring technology with a practical mindset, I focus on applying tech to solve real-world challenges.
+A technology enthusiast driven by curiosity, with a focus on exploring and applying tech solutions in practical scenarios.